vfong00/osu-java/README.md

 - Put streaks in scoring
 - Implemented streak snaps
 - Tried implementing a cursor trail to no avail (that rhymes!)

+### 5-28-19
+- Reorganized a lot of code -- made it clean to read (no documentation yet).
+Especially needed on Slider since there were a lot of test variables.
+- Based on discussion, rewrote slider based on ticks as opposed to timing completion:
+- Ticks visually done except disappearing.
+No scoring work done.
+- Finished cursor trail in concept but not working as intended.

+### 5-29-19